 Considering a trip to Merida, Mexico?
 This up-and-coming Yucatan Peninsula destination is quickly heading to the top of many people’s travel bucket lists.
+In this article, I’m going to walk you through my top recommendations on things to do in Merida.

 Not far from Mexico’s top destinations of Cancun, Tulum, and Playa del Carmen, Merida is a gorgeous colonial city that offers a different experience to the more typical beachy Yucatan destinations.